File System

 Inodes for files

-Inode #5 and #7..#15 are used for files.
-For example, as shown in the table above, inode #5 is for /home/yunhao/README which is a short text file.
-The content of this text file is defined by the 348 bytes of contents[5] in tools/mkfs.c.
-Since 348 is smaller than the 512-byte block size, inode #5 also holds only one disk block for this file.
+Inode #5 and #7..#16 are used for files.
+For example, as shown in the table, inode #5 is for /home/yunhao/README which is a short text file.
+The content of this text file is defined by the 349 bytes of contents[5] in tools/mkfs.c.
+Since 349 is smaller than the block size of 512 bytes, inode #5 also holds only one disk block for this README file.

-As shown in the mkfs printing above, inode #7..#15 are used for the binary executable files of user commands, while these inodes hold more than one block because these executable files are larger than 512 bytes.
-For example, user command echo corresponds to inode #15 which holds 10144 bytes (i.e., ceil(10144/512)=20 disk blocks).
+As shown in the mkfs printing above, inode #7..#16 are used for the binary executable files of user commands, and they hold more than one disk block because each of the executable files is larger than 512 bytes.
+For example, command echo corresponds to inode #16 which holds 10144 bytes (i.e., ceil(10144/512)=20 disk blocks).

 Lastly, NINODES is defined as 128 in header file library/file/inode.h, and mkfs uses NINODES to initialize the file system.
-This means that the file system supports 128 inodes, but only 16 of them are used when egos-2000 first starts to boot.
+This means that the file system supports 128 inodes in total, but only 17 of them are used when egos-2000 starts to boot.

 TIP

-Our goal is to give you a concrete and minimal example of how a file system could be organized as an array of inodes.
-Make sure that you see how different inodes could hold different numbers of disk blocks and how an inode could be used as either a file or a directory.
-In the rest of P6, we will focus on the inode abstraction and ignore how a file system maps files or directories into inodes.
+Our goal is to give you a concrete and minimal example of how a file system could be organised as an array of inodes.
+Make sure that you see how different inodes can hold different numbers of disk blocks, and how an inode can be used as either a file or a directory.
+In the rest of P6, we will focus on the inode abstraction, and ignore how a file system maps a file or directory to an inode number.

 The inode store interface